 SHARE invested £1,694,995 in urban sanitation, with the majority of funding going on research.
 This was 17% of the total SHARE Phase I budget and does not include Phase II funding.
+Over £150,000 has been invested in follow on research to SHARE funded projects, in Ghana, Kenya and Zambia, led by GLUK and CIDRZ.

-Table 2 suggests the reach of SHARE's work on urban sanitation and hygiene; this is indicative and represents complex social change which SHARE's work may have contributed towards.
+Table 2 suggests the reach of SHARE's work on urban sanitation and hygiene; this is indicative and represents complex social change which SHARE's work may have contributed towards1.
 It only includes global or national changes where enough data was available to make assumptions.